syncthing/website/content/downloads.md

 ## Android

-For Android, please see the third party app <a target="_blank" href="https://github.com/Catfriend1/syncthing-android">Syncthing-Fork</a>.
-Note that this is not an official Syncthing release.
+For Android, please see the third party apps <a target="_blank" href="https://github.com/Catfriend1/syncthing-android">Syncthing-Fork</a> and <a target="_blank" href="https://github.com/Catfriend1/syncthing-lite">Syncthing-Lite</a>.
+Note that they are not official Syncthing releases.

 {{% sponsors %}}